 - Patients with injuries below the cervical spine have full function in the upper extremities, which is classified as paraplegia.
 Paraplegics do not lose control of respiratory drive.

 Ventilatory assistance for individuals with a spinal cord injury is typically provided by either mechanical ventilation or diaphragm pacing, also called phrenic nerve pacing (see our article on mechanical ventilation for more information about how mechanical ventilation works and how it compares to diaphragm pacing).
-Patients often prefer mechanical ventilation because, among other benefits, it provides a more natural breathing function than mechanical ventilation, allows for greater freedom and mobility, reduces the number of hospitals stays typically needed, and provides a significant cost savings.
+Patients often prefer diaphragm pacing because, among other benefits, it provides a more natural breathing function than mechanical ventilation, allows for greater freedom and mobility, reduces the number of hospitals stays typically needed, and provides a significant cost savings.
 At Avery Biomedical Devices, we manufacture the only diaphragm pacing system that has full premarket approval from the FDA, and is the only device approved for both adult and pediatric use.
 To see a comparison of the Avery Breathing Pacemaker and other devices on the market, please see “Why the Avery Breathing Pacemaker?”

 The Avery Breathing Pacemaker